joolowweng/cleverfiller/README.md

 ## Overview

 > [!Warning]
+> Still in progress

-> A tampermonkey script that fills form fields, using AI to find the best match data for the fields.
+A tampermonkey script that fills form fields, using AI to find the best match data for the fields.

 ## Installation